metacode-io/ex-rose-tree/README.md

 focus.
 Essentially, anything that has an arbitrary hierarchy and would necessitate or benefit from the capability of being context-aware could be a candidate for a Rose Tree with Zipper.

-Finally, while great pains have been taken to provide extensive test coverage, this library is still in its infancy and is not yet used in a production setting.
-Feedback and contributions are more than welcome in all regards, but particularly in the realms of making the documentation more friendly and comprehensive, the testing ever more thorough, and the performance analysed for improvements.

-Additional functionality may be useful to add, including diffing algorithms, multiple cursor support (ie: multiple, concurrent contexts on a Zipper), LiveBook examples, visualizations of the many traversal functions, and so on.
-I'm open to any and all ideas and contribution here, so don't hesitate to pipe in.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed